-A black binder containing the bills that have been introduced is on each Senator’s desk.
+The bills that have been introduced will be available on each Senator’s tablet located on their desk in the Senate Chamber.
 This provides quick reference when each bill is brought up for debate or a vote.

-The State Constitution provides that no bill can become law unless it has been printed and on the desks of the Senators in its final form for three days before passage.
+The State Constitution provides that no bill can become law unless it has been on the desks of the Senators in its final form for three days before passage.
 An exception is made when a bill is presented with a Message of Necessity from the Governor.
-Such a Message allows immediate action.
+Such a Message, if accepted by the Senate, allows immediate action.

-You may hear a Senator ask that a bill be laid aside.
-This means that no action is taken at that time, but it will be considered again later.
+You may hear a Senator ask that a bill be laid aside for the day.
+This means that no action is taken at that time, but it may be considered again later.

 A bill must be passed in identical form by both the Senate and the Assembly before it is sent to the Governor for his signature or veto.
 To expedite the procedure, a bill passed by the Senate may be substituted for an identical bill in the Assembly.
 When a bill is vetoed by the Governor, it may become law only if it repasses each house by a two-thirds vote.